Submitted by Taps Coogan on the 20th of February 2016 to The Sounding Line.

-Is there a net economic benefit afforded when the Federal Reserve artificially lowers interest rates?
+Is there a net longer term economic benefit afforded when the Federal Reserve artificially lowers interest rates?

 Since the Fed began lowering interest rates and executing quantitative easing (QE) starting in 2008, they have succeeded in driving the stock market and bond valuations to record highs.
 According to the ‘wealth effect’ this should have translated to great improvements in the ‘real’ economy.
 The truth is quite different.
 Despite record highs in stocks and high risk bonds, proportionality fewer people are working, wages haven’t grown meaningfully, a record wealth gap has emerged, commodity prices are declining, U.S. imports and exports are declining, and GDP growth has stagnated.
 It hard to argue based on those facts that higher stock prices lead to an improvement in the ‘real’ economy.
 This simply has not happened.

 - The wealth gap between the wealthiest and everyone else hasn’t been higher since record keeping began (link here).